‘Bachelor’ Spoilers Week 6: Three Girls Leave Before Rose Ceremony In St. Thomas

 Warning: The Bachelor Season 21 spoilers ahead.

 Last week’s episode ended with Taylor returning to talk to Nick after she is eliminated on the two-on-one date.
 According to ABC, while Corinne enjoys some alone time with Nick, Taylor surprises both of them and attempts to win Nick back by sharing negative information about Corinne.
-Unfortunately for Taylor, her tactics don’t work – he does not change his mind and she leaves.
+Unfortunately for Taylor, her tactics don’t work – he does not change his mind, and she leaves.

 According to Reality Steve, once his date with Corinne is over, Nick will cancel the Week 5 cocktail party.
 He will move right to the rose ceremony and sends Alexis, Josephine, and Jaimi home.
 The remaining 13 ladies will pack their bags and travel from New Orleans to St. Thomas for the Week 6 dates where there will be no shortage of girl drama.

 Nick will go on three dates on Episode 6 — a one-on-one, a group date, and the second two-on-one of the season.
-There are roses up for grabs on all of the dates and the competition will be at an all-time high this week — three girls will leave during the dates and Nick will cancel the rose ceremony.
+There are roses up for grabs on all of the dates, and the competition will be at an all-time high this week — three girls will leave during the dates and Nick will cancel the rose ceremony.

 One-on-one date: Kristina Schulman scores a day-long date with Nick.
 ABC teases that she will reveal some painful information about her past and Nick is moved by her backstory.
 Spoilers point to Kristina getting a rose.